RobotOptimist/macivor/content/blog/getting-hired.md

 The issue was that I did not trust the recruiter.
 I never replied.

 In fact, with this many communications, I decided to I needed to trust my instincts.
-Communication was so overwhelming that it I needed my subconscious to do a little work for once.
+Communication was so overwhelming that I needed my subconscious to do a little work for once.
 If I got a bad vibe from a recruiter I just stopped immediately.
 Where at first I was accepting cold calls and responding to cold emails (Hey, I put myself on those job boards - I needed to make an effort to respond) I came to find that frequently there was little value in responding to those.
 Usually, with one notable exception, it was better to let the call go to voice mail and then listen to that.
 I would call back on promising voice mails and ignore the ones that seemed sketchy.

 _Wait, what was the notable exception?
 It was Jason at Stafford Technology!
 I ended up working with him and Jeremy Florea to get my current job.
 I'd highly recommend them!_